mcvoid/cmbjs/README.md

  - `name`: *(optional)* A string representing the name of a production rule.
 This is included in all production rule output, but not in the intermediate parselets.

 ## Transforms
-The default parse tree format is designed to be generic and informative in the cmb.js internals and therefore an be a bit noisy.
+The default parse tree format is designed to be generic and informative in the cmb.js internals and therefore it can be a bit noisy.
 To make them easier to work with, each named production rule can optionally come with a helper function to keep just the bare essentials in the tree structure.

 Each transform is a function which takes a node's old `value` as its parameter, and its output is set as the node's new `value`.
 Note that only the node's `value` gets modified, resulting in a parse tree node like so: